 INTRODUCTION

 Hearing impairment comprises of variation of auditory disabilities, from mild hearing loss to profound deafness (Patel, et al 2025).
 The World Health Organization (WHO) estimates that approximately 5% of the global population suffers from hearing loss, which translates to millions of children and adults who struggle to access quality education (WHO,2021).
 Tanzania education system has undergone significant reforms, particularly following the Education Sector Development Program (ESDP), which was initiated in the late 1990s (Woods, 2008).
 These reforms aimed at improving the access to education for all children, especially those with disabilities.
 However, despite policy initiatives, most of the public secondary schools lack the necessity to facilitate the implementation.
-For example Kimaro et al (2023) who conducted research in Tanzania, the study found that most inclusive schools faced shortages of appropriate teaching materials and assistive technologies.
+For example, Kimaro et al (2023) who conducted research in Tanzania, the study found that most inclusive schools faced shortages of appropriate teaching materials and assistive technologies.
 Teachers often employed instructional approaches that were not adapted to the needs of students with hearing impairments.
-Many students lacked access to hearing aids and other devices, either due to family financial constraints or a lack of provision by the schools.
+Many students lacked access to hearing aids and other devices, either due to family financial constraints or were not provided by the schools.
 The classroom environment was also not conducive, with high noise levels and poor seating arrangements that hindered the learning of students with hearing disabilities.
 The paper recommends in-service training for inclusive classroom teachers, provision of suitable teaching and learning facilities, and creation of a more supportive classroom environment for students with hearing impairments.
 Also Kisanga ( 2019 ) who conducted research about barriers to learning faced by students who are deaf and hard of hearing in higher education institutions in Tanzania.
 The study found that resource related challenges, such as the scarcity or poor quality of hearing aids, and unsupportive classroom environments with high

 background noise.

 The Constitution of the United Republic of Tanzania recognizes the right to education as a fundamental human right.
 Article 11 emphasizes the need for equal opportunities in education, regardless of a person’s background or abilities (Sanga, 2023).
 This provision orders the government on ensuring that, all educational institutions are accessible to all students, including those with hearing impairment.
 Moreover, Article 22 guarantees that, students with disabilities include with hearing impairment have the right to participate fully in society, which extends to access to education and support services (URT, 1977).
 Furthermore, specialized learning materials important needs for students with hearing impairment on academic achievement.
-By providing facilities and resources, the educational and training policy can fully support the diverse needs of students with disabilities on promoting both academic achievement and social inclusion in Morogoro Municipality and other areas within Tanzania.
+By providing facilities and resources, the education and training policy can fully support the diverse needs of students with disabilities on promoting both academic achievement and social inclusion in Morogoro Municipality and other areas within Tanzania.

 STATEMENT OF THE PROBLEM